conjure-cp/EssenceCatalog-runs/problems/csplib-prob013-ProgPartyFunctionDecision/descriptive.md

 ## Some total runtime stats

- - Fastest option is ('04_nochPrunedLevels_3.eprime', 'chuffed'), total runtime 99.90
+ - Fastest option is ('04_nochPrunedLevels_3.eprime', 'chuffed'), total runtime 99.90 seconds
- - Slowest option is ('03_sparse.eprime', 'cplex'), total runtime 344.13
+ - Slowest option is ('03_sparse.eprime', 'cplex'), total runtime 344.13 seconds
  - Slowest option took 3.44 times as long as SBS
- - VBS total runtime 87.60
+ - VBS total runtime 87.60 seconds
  - VBS as a percentage of SBS is 87.69%